bcstp/hugosite/content/post/2022-nov-no-meeting.md

 **_<strong><span class="hilite">Memorial Student Center (MSC), Room 2300A</span></strong>
 Texas A&amp;M University Campus_**

-**<a href="https://docs.google.com/forms/d/e/1FAIpQLSe6sgBQh8s1mczkc5-kinZBo1yqYVpZjwUphO3rmKQKDIVbgQ/viewform">Click here to RSVP for this event.</a>** There is no cost but they are requesting RSVPs.
+**<a href="https://docs.google.com/forms/d/e/1FAIpQLSe6sgBQh8s1mczkc5-kinZBo1yqYVpZjwUphO3rmKQKDIVbgQ/viewform">Click here to RSVP for this event.</a>** There is no mention of cost but they are requesting RSVPs.

 Check out Ann’s website: **[AnnCoulter.com.](https://anncoulter.com/)** And, **[Ann's Bio.](https://anncoulter.com/bio/)**